castenclausner/castenclausner/README.md

-- 👋 Hi, I’m @castenclausner
+- 👋 Hi, I’m @castenclausner I am highly Motivated to learn cybersecurity and Analyze threats, vulnerabilities, and weaknesses and ensure the confidenitality, Integrity, and availability of assets, to protect organizations and People alike.
 - 👀 I’m interested in ...
 Protecting assets, Securing companies servers, Cybersecurity and Cloud security.
 Guitar and Philosophy and History and Art.
 - 🌱 I’m currently learning ...
 Fundamentals of cybersecurity
 - 💞️ I’m looking to collaborate on ...
 Protecting Webservers, Coding html webpages, Deterring hackers, Locating Business Email Compromise sources, Locating phishing emails.